TakosThings/Metro-for-Discord/README.md

 # Installation
 [Download](https://raw.githubusercontent.com/TakosThings/Metro-for-Discord/master/Metro_for_Discord.theme.css)
-Enable the theme in BetterDiscord settings and reload.
+Follow [this guide](https://0mniscient.github.io/BetterDiscord/install_theme.html) to install the theme
 You'll also need to go to Appearance settings and choose the light theme.

 # User settings